DiceLabs/husky/README.md

 The UI should now look like this
 <picture_arm_startup_before_go>

 The Robot Emergency Stop in the red frame indicates that the robot is currently E-stopped.
 In order to activate and use the arms E-stop must be turned off.
 There are multiple methods the robot could be in an E-stopped state.
 The red button on the back panel of the robot could be pressed.
-To deactivate that buttons E-stop, simply twist the button in a clockwise manner until it stops.
+To deactivate that button's E-stop, simply twist the button in a clockwise manner until it stops.
 This will turn off that buttons e-stop, however the robot may still be e-stopped.
 The robot could also be E-stopped via the controller.
 In order to release E-stop on the controller you need to press the buton on the controller labeld **GO** if the label has fallen off it is the top left black button.
 This will cancel out E-stop.

 <controller_picture>